-Ed Rhodes Littlefield Wroe Jr. president of the bank for many was elected president of the Amer-years and has been with the bank ican National Bank and A. C. Bull chairman of the board of direc. tors of that institution Wednesday years. afternoon in a meeting of the Wroe was born to Austin and bank's directors.
+Ed Rhodes Littlefield Wroe Jr., president of the bank for many was elected president of the American National Bank and A. C. Bull as vice-president for the past 25 tors of that institution Wednesday Years. afternoon in a meeting of the Wroe was born to Austin and bank's directors.